 A resident enterprise pays corporate profits tax on worldwide income.
 A non-resident enterprise carrying on business in Azerbaijan through a permanent establishment is liable for tax on profit gained from such activity.
-In addition to profits tax, the permanent establishment will pay a 10% branch withholding tax on all remittances of net profit made abroad.
-The rate of profits tax is 20%.
+In addition to profits tax, the permanent establishment will pay a 10% branch withholding tax on all remittances of net profit made abroad and local entities will pay 10% tax on payment of dividends.
+The rate of corporate profits tax is 20%.